 Low levels of T4 and high levels of TSH suggest a diagnosis of congenital hypothyroidism.
 Doctors also might do a thyroid scan or an ultrasound exam to look at the size and location of the thyroid or to find out if it is missing altogether.

 Every day, you will give a synthetic (laboratory-made) form of thyroid hormone to your baby to replace the missing thyroid hormone.
-You’ll crush the hormone pill and mix it with a small amount of water, breast milk, or formula.
-(Do not mix it with soy protein-based formulas, since they interfere with absorption of thyroid hormone.)
-Then you’ll give it to your baby by mouth, using a medicine dropper, syringe, or open nipple.
+You"ll crush the hormone pill and mix it with a small amount of water, breast milk, or formula.
+Do not mix it with soy protein-based formulas, because they interfere with absorption of thyroid hormone.
+Then you'll give it to your baby by mouth, using a medicine dropper, syringe, or open nipple.
 Treatment begins as soon after birth as possible.
 In most cases, your child will need to take daily thyroid hormone throughout life.

 Talk with your doctor about how often to have follow-ups.
 The doctor will recommend blood tests to check your child's hormone levels regularly, including one month after any dose change, to make sure your child is getting the right amount of hormone.
 The doctor also will check your child's growth and brain development.